OfficeDev/VBA-content/VBA/Excel-VBA/articles/pivottable-pagefields-property-excel.md

 A hierarchy can contain only one page field.

-For a PivotTable report based on a PivotTable cache, the collection of PivotTable fields that?s returned reflects what?s currently in the cache.
+For a PivotTable report based on a PivotTable cache, the collection of PivotTable fields that's returned reflects what's currently in the cache.

 ## Example